Jay-Z defends NFL deal with Roc Nation, talks Kaepernick

 He then added: "No, I don't want people to stop protesting at all.
 Kneeling — I know we're stuck on it because it's a real thing — but kneeling is a form of protest.
 I support protest across the board.
 We need to bring light to the issue.
 I think everyone knows what the issue is — we're done with that," he added.
 "We all know the issue now.
 OK, next.
 What are we moving (on to) next? ...And I'm not minimizing that part of it because that has to happen, that's a necessary part of the process.
 But now that we all know what's going on, what are we going to do?
 How are we going to stop it?
 Because the kneeling was not about a job, it was about injustice."

 Jay-Z has been among the biggest supporters of Kaepernick, who sparked a fissure in the NFL when he decided to kneel when the national anthem was played before games to protest the killings of blacks by police officers.
 Some called him unpatriotic, and he has not played for the NFL since he opted out of his contract with the San Francisco 49ers in 2017.
-Earlier this year, the NFL settled a lawsuit brought by Kaepernick and Eric Reid that alleged that owners colluded to keep them from playing in the league.
+Earlier this year, the NFL settled a lawsuit brought by Kaepernick and Eric Reid that alleged that owners colluded to keep them from playing in the league (Reid criticized Jay-Z's new deal with the league).

 When asked why he didn't involve Kaepernick in the new Roc Nation-NFL deal, Jay-Z said: "You'd have to ask him.
 I'm not his boss.
 I can't just bring him into something.
 That's for him to say."